 Our top pick, the Polaroid Hi-Print, isn’t exactly the most portable, but it produces the best color and print quality by far.
 It’s still small enough to fit into a larger purse or bag, but refill cartridges are on the bigger side and are definitely not going to fit into an evening clutch.
 For better portability and fun social event-friendly features, we like the Canon Ivy.

-We tested instant printers that produce 2 x 3-inch photos, which is about the size of a credit card.
-There are compact printers that work with bigger 4 x 6-inch photo paper that’s better suited to hanging on your wall and other small size formats, like Fujifilm’s wide Instax, but for the purposes of this guide, only 2 x 3 options were considered.
+We tested instant printers that produce smaller 2 x 3-inch or 2.4 x 2.4-inch photos.
+There are also compact printers that work with bigger 4 x 6-inch photo paper which are better suited for scrapbooks or frames, and different small size formats, like Fujifilm’s wide Instax.
+But for the purposes of this guide, we stuck with the two options mentioned.
 All of our picks come with free iOS and Android apps that you’ll need to download in order to use them, and they all worked without problems on both platforms.

 The best instant photo printer